na-na-hi/renget/archive/how2playba.md

 >Eleph shops
 You max out your wife.
 After that?
 You max the alt of your wife (she has an alt right?)
 Otherwise bring Serina to 2\*.
 After that?
-Whoever is the main hypercarry of a raid you're planning to beat.
+Post ur roster in the /bag/ general and ask for help.
+It's faster that way.
 Don't use ur elephs for farmable characters if you can, they're quite literally farmable.

 Ignore eleph shop 2.
 It has some good stuff in it, but elephs are a really rare resource.
 Do not brick yourself and buy the secret note here.
 Do not.